Can You Trust Health Information on the Web?

 - Talk with your child’s health care providers.
 They may be able to help you with search terms (with correct spelling) or share good websites that will help in your search.

-Check the Source
+Check The Source

-a site that ends in .com (commercial business) may not be impartial.
+a site that ends in .com (commercial business) may not be fair and report all information equally.
 Commercial websites are businesses.
-They may offer information to help sell a particular product or service.
+They may offer information to help sell a product or service.

 - Check the date.
 You should be able to tell when the document was last reviewed, updated or checked for accuracy.
 New medical research is published all the time.
 Is the date of the last revision clearly marked?
 If information is only valid for a short time, is this clearly labeled?
 Can you find more recent information on the topic?

 - Wikipedia.org and other Wiki sites may be not-for-profit.
-(However!)
-Always remember that anyone can upload content to Wikis.
+However, remember that anyone can upload content to Wikis.
 Wikipedia might be fine for finding overview information.
 It can sometimes give good sources to help with your search.
 The sections called “See also” and “Notes and references” at the bottom of each article can be a helpful start.

-Judge the Content
+Judge The Content

 - Is there clear and adequate disclosure?
 Is there a possibility for bias or conflict of interest?
 Is a company telling you that only their product or service is valuable?
 Are all sides of the issue presented?
 Are commercial links or sponsors clearly stated and separate from the health information?
 If the site asks for information about you, do they tell you exactly why they want it?
 Do they state their privacy guidelines?

 - Are there clear caution statements?
 Does the site offer a clear statement that health information should not be taken as health advice or as a substitute for visiting a health care professional?

-HH-31, Copyright 2004-2012 Nationwide Children’s Hospital
+HH-31, 1/04, Revised 2020 | Copyright 2004, Nationwide Children’s Hospital